dan-osul/ZeekMde/README.md

 > Understand the new Zeek data available in Microsoft Defender 365\
 > Build an evaluation lab and run some attacks to generate telemetry\
 > Surface this activity in advanced hunting\
-> Look at some  detection opportunities a
+> Look at some  detection opportunities

 ## Whats it about